 Dr. Campbell McBride, author of Gut and Psychology Syndrome says that gelatin helps “heal and seal” the gut, and in doing so is helpful for reversing leaky gut syndrome and digestive problems.
 This leads me to my favorite benefit of all: GUT HEALTH!
 As I previously mentioned, the gelatin in the broth aids in the repair of our gut lining, especially for those who have IBS, Crohns or leaky gut, it assists with the growth in good bacteria, supports healthy digestive function, helps with constipation and bone broths are easily digestible.
 This is fantastic for us as we are absorbing all the healing befits of the broths.
 And it’s soothing to the gut and soul.
 When I drink my broth from my chicken soup, especially when I’m feeling ick, it really does soothe me and makes me feel warm and comfy cozy.

-http://holalatinosnews.com/tag/runas-peruvian-cuisine/'https:/fonts.googleapis.com/css?family=Playfair Display' Here are a few ways I use bone broth:
+http://holalatinosnews.com/tag/runas-peruvian-cuisine/'https:/fonts.googleapis.com/css?family=Playfair Display' check this Here are a few ways I use bone broth:

 - Sautéing veggies